 Iron loss analysis results for the stator and rotor are displayed in Fig. 3 and Fig. 4.

-Stator temperature loss is displayed in Fig. 5, and rotor temperature loss is displayed in Fig. 6.
+Stator temperature distribution is displayed in Fig. 5, and rotor temperature distribution is displayed in Fig. 6.